In-Person or On-Line

 While the pandemic normalized doing many normal daily activities on-line, the post-pandemic world gives us options so we can choose if on-line or in-person is better for us.
 When it comes to fitness classes, there are advantages and disadvantages to both studio formats:

 In-person classes may be hard to fit into your schedule and you do have to commit in advance to attending.
-In comparison, on-line classes require no commitment and can be done whenever you want.
+That commitment keeps you accountable.
+On-line classes require no commitment and can be done whenever you want.
 The downside to no commitment is that it’s too easy to procrastinate.

 Based on the above and Kiwa Dance Fitness’s mandate to provide classes that are safe, I have chosen to only offer in-person classes.